Brand decay, accidental commodity… what the hell are we even talking about?!

 Well, this week I wanted to chat about something that happens way too often to good companies that can end up becoming invisible and destroying their business. (ominous music plays)

 Brand decay can happen when you allow things to become outdated.

 So, what is it?
-Brand decay is a de-evolution that happens when a company stops paying attention to its brand positioning/differentiation and focuses only on the features of their products and services.
+Brand decay is a de-evolution that happens when a company stops paying attention to its brand positioning/differentiation and focuses only on the features of its products and services.
 Over time, the essence of the brand (how we are different and why should you choose us) gets muddled and the company starts competing on price more and more.
 And then they become JUST ANOTHER VENDOR.
 Yes, those dreaded words that strike fear into the heart of even the longest established contractors.

 Ok, so – picture this: